merkur-spec/Lunelia-Esthetics/README.md

 # Lunelia Esthetics

-Lunelia Esthetics is a full-stack booking website for an esthetics business.
-The project combines a static HTML/CSS/JavaScript frontend with an Express server, PostgreSQL storage, Stripe checkout, email notifications, client accounts, wax pass support, and an authenticated admin dashboard.
+Lunelia Esthetics is a full-stack booking and client management app for an esthetics business.
+The project combines static frontend pages with an Express API and PostgreSQL backend to handle booking, payments, client accounts, password recovery, wax pass memberships, and the admin dashboard.

-## What this app does
+## What the app does

-- Displays service offerings and business pages
+- Displays services and public marketing pages
-- Lets clients book appointments with live availability checks
+- Lets clients book appointments with date and time validation
-- Processes payments through Stripe
+- Accepts Stripe checkout for standard appointments and wax pass purchases
-- Captures signed consent during booking
+- Captures a signed consent step before completing a booking
-- Supports client account creation, login, email verification, and password reset
+- Supports client registration, email verification, login, and password reset
-- Provides a client portal for appointments and wax passes
+- Provides a client portal for upcoming and past appointments
-- Supports wax pass purchases and credit redemption
+- Tracks wax pass credits and allows booking eligible services against remaining credits
-- Provides an authenticated admin dashboard for appointments, wax passes, expenses, and analytics
+- Gives admins access to bookings, clients, expenses, finance reporting, analytics, and wax pass management
-- Persists data in PostgreSQL and applies startup schema updates automatically
+- Creates and upgrades the required PostgreSQL schema automatically at startup

 ## Tech stack